NickTomlin/nicktomlin.github.io/posts/an-introduction-to-esbuild-plugins.md

 date: 2023-04-02
 ---

-This post provides a brief introduction to `esbuild`'s build pipeline and shows to create basic `esbuild` plugins.
+This post provides a brief introduction to `esbuild`'s build pipeline and plugin api.

 # What is esbuild?